Trump calls DeSantis abortion ban ‘a terrible mistake,’ sparking anger from some key Republicans

 Trump has approached abortion from a political stance, saying that the Supreme Court’s decision gave conservatives room to negotiate new restrictions.
 He has argued Republicans’ push for abortion restrictions hurt the GOP in the 2022 midterm elections and that GOP candidates need to do a better job of explaining the issue.

 Banning abortion at six weeks of pregnancy, as Florida enacted earlier this year, is unpopular with the U.S. public, according to an Associated Press-NORC Center for Public Affairs Research conducted in June.
-The poll found that 73% of all U.S. adults believe abortion should be allowed at six weeks of pregnancy, which is when cardiac activity in a fetus may be detected and before women often know they’re pregnant.
-About half of Americans say abortions should be permitted at 15 weeks.
+The poll found that 73% of all U.S. adults believe abortion should be allowed up to six weeks of pregnancy, which is when cardiac activity in a fetus may be detected and before women often know they’re pregnant.
+About half of Americans say abortions should be permitted up to 15 weeks.

+In that poll, 56% of Republicans said abortion should be allowed in their state up to 6 weeks and 29% supported making the procedure legal up to 15 weeks.

 But in Iowa’s first-in-the-nation Republican caucuses, evangelicals and other social conservatives who strongly oppose abortion make up the majority of those who participate and decide the winner.
 Republican Gov. Kim Reynolds this summer signed an abortion ban similar to Florida’s.
 Reynolds has not endorsed a candidate.